The Most Beautiful Destinations for Winter Glamping in New England

 Let’s start with the basics.
 How to find that perfect glamping spot.
 I use several different booking platforms when searching for the best winter glamping near me, in New England and throughout the United States – VRBO, Hipcamp, Glamping Hub, and Airbnb.
 Here’s a brief overview:

-Airbnb – For each rental on the site, there are dozens of reviews so it’s easy to research whether or not a place will be up to your standards.
+Airbnb – For each rental on the site, there are dozens of reviews, so it’s easy to research whether or not a place will be up to your standards.
 Also, you can easily find glamping sites and other unique properties.
-If you navigate to the Airbnb website, you will find icons at the top of the page where you can filter your search to include treehouses, campers, boats, and domes.
+If you navigate to the Airbnb website, you will see icons at the top of the page where you can filter your search to include treehouses, campers, boats, and domes.

 Glamping Hub – Glamping Hub has a lot of cool properties, including yurts, treehouses, cabins, and glamping tents.
-Glamping Hub rentals do tend to be more luxurious and expensive, but the booking process is easy and there are lots of New England glamping properties to choose from.
+Glamping Hub rentals do tend to be more luxurious and expensive, but the booking process is easy, and there are lots of New England glamping properties to choose from.

 Tips for Winter Glamping in New England